pumpkinspopcorn/pumpkinspopcorn/README.md

 ###

-<p align="left">Hey there, I'm Mohit Sharma.<br><br>- I completed my Bachelor's in Computer Science and Master's in Data Science<br>- In my free time I play piano,ukulele,guitar and make electronic music.<br>- I’m looking to collaborate on any field related to IT.
+<p align="left">Hey there, I'm Mohit Sharma.<br><br>- I completed my Bachelor's in Computer Science and Master's in Data Science.
+Love the idea of coding specially in python (still lots to explore).<br>- In my free time I play piano,ukulele,guitar and make electronic music.<br>- I’m looking to collaborate on any field related to IT.
 I love learning new things.<br>- Buy me a coffee: https://buymeacoffee.com/pumpkinspopcorn</p>

 ###